 Both years of the programme consist of four main pillars:

 (1) interpretation and technique

 (3) opera theory

 Each pillar contains several specific courses.

-In the first year, musical interpretation and technique are central to the students’ education.
+In the first year, musical interpretation and technique are central.
 At the same time, students will also gain initial concert and opera performance experience.
 Students are given time and space to develop their talent and potential.

 In the second year, the more intensive practice of productions, concerts and (potential) internships in international opera houses ensures that students gain experience as performing artists.
 In the IOA’s fully-staged opera production with orchestra, each student is given a significant role.

 All students follow the same curriculum.
 During the second year, however, the curriculum of each student may be slightly adapted according to the student’s specific needs and potential.